 Let’s be totally honest here: As a marketing professional it must be extremely embarrassing, to find yourself asking people for leads.
 It tells people that your own marketing isn’t generating enough high quality business.
 It very publicly places your marketing skills in an extremely negative light.

-By writing a marketing blog and promoting it correctly, you can get yourself into a position where you never have to do that again.
+By writing a blog and promoting it correctly, you can get yourself into a position where you never have to do that again.
 You can build an audience or reader community of great people, who will come back to your blog again and again for the useful information you provide.

 As they get to know you and your work better, you become the obvious choice when they decide they want to hire a marketing professional.
 Jim’s Marketing Blog generates highly targeted leads from people, who already know all about me and my work before they speak with me.
 That’s the core benefit to me of blogging.
 It increases your profile and attracts targeted inquiries from super-hot prospects.